 As the pictures show, with Tor, the traffic is encrypted between Alice and the nodes and between the nodes themselves.
 The only unencrypted traffic could be between Bob’s website and the exit node.
 The good thing is, the nodes have no idea of the path taken by the data.
 They only know the machines they are directly communicating to, but they don’t know if these machines are clients or nodes.
-Finally, the only node there who can know what data are transiting through the network is the exit node, but he has no idea of who these data belong to.
+Finally, the only node there that can know what data are transiting through the network is the exit node, but he has no idea of who these data belong to.

 Before being transmitted, the packets are encrypted with the public key of the exit node, then with the public key of the node before, etc… (see the illustration below) So, for the packet to be usable by the exit node, it must have been decrypted by all the previous nodes.
 This implies the fact that only the exit node can read the data and only if it has gone through the defined path.
 Unfortunately, it also means that the exit node can sniff the traffic; we will talk about that a bit later.

 Tor also offers a functionality allowing to get around Tor blocking.
 Indeed, if a country, an organization, or whatever decides to block the network, they’d need to block the nodes.
 It would be easy since the addresses are public.
 Still, they can’t block Tor thanks to bridge relays.
 These bridges are basic nodes, but they aren’t listed on the relay list or anywhere in general.
 Since it is not possible to know them automatically, it becomes hard to block them.

 Finally, Tor allows using what is called hidden services.
 A hidden service is a service that is accessible only using the Tor network.
 Its URL ends with “.onion” and its objective is to make the location of the service hidden.